Pollarding: Species

 As with coppicing, only species with vigorous epicormic growth may be pollarded.
 In these species (which include many broadleaved trees but few conifers), removal of the main apical stems releases the growth of many dormant buds under the bark on the lower part of the tree.
 Trees without this growth will die without their leaves and branches.
 Some smaller tree species do not readily form pollards, because cutting the main stem stimulates growth from the base, effectively forming a coppice stool instead.
 Examples of trees that do well as pollards include broadleaves such as beeches (Fagus), oaks (Quercus), maples (Acer), black locust or false acacia (Robinia pseudoacacia), hornbeams (Carpinus), lindens and limes (Tilia), planes (Platanus), horse chestnuts (Aesculus), mulberries (Morus), Eastern redbud (Cercis canadensis), tree of heaven (Ailanthus altissima), willows (Salix), and a few conifers, such as yews (Taxus).

-The technique is used in Africa for moringa trees to bring the nutritious leaves into easier reach for harvesting.
 Pollarding is also used in urban forestry in certain areas for reasons such as tree size management, safety, and health concerns.
 It removes rotting or diseased branches to support the overall health of the tree and removes living and dead branches that could harm property and people, as well as increasing the amount of foliage in spring for aesthetic, shade and air quality reasons.
-Some trees may be rejuvenated by pollarding – for example, Bradford pear (Pyrus calleryana 'Bradford'), a beautiful flowering species when young that becomes brittle and top-heavy when older.
+Some trees may be rejuvenated by pollarding – for example, Bradford pear (Pyrus calleryana 'Bradford'), a flowering species that becomes brittle and top-heavy when older.

 Oaks, when very old, can form new trunks from the growth of pollard branches; that is, surviving branches which have split away from the main branch naturally.

+In Japan, Daisugi is practiced on Cryptomeria.
+The technique is used in Africa for moringa trees to bring the nutritious leaves into easier reach for harvesting.

+Ecological Impact

+Pollarding trees reduces the tree canopy and allows more light penetration and therefore better light availability for the understory vegetation growing below.
+This can have a beneficial impact on the forest floor by encouraging plant biodiversity in an area where light availability was originally scarce.
+The practice of pollarding is also known to promote the formation of tree hollows and rot holes, with pollarded trees being substantially more likely to form hollows than unpollarded trees.
+Thousands of species of insect rely on the saproxylic habitat that pollarded trees can provide.
+Many species of hoverfly and beetle will utilize the hollows and rot holes that form in living trees for their habitat.
+These tree hollows can also provide a habitat to a wide variety of saproxylic lichens, mosses and fungi species.
+The tree cavities that form can also be utalized by both birds and bats as roost and nest sites.
+The pollarding of trees is often used for conservation purposes to both enhance biodiversity and provide habitat diversity.